 Further timed projects to create facial hair, special effects and character looks will also take place which can then be photographed and added to your portfolio to demonstrate your wide range of skills.

-For more information see our Portfolio Building and In-House Filming Project course.
+For more information see our Industry Ready course.

 Please note we may occasionally change the content of or course to suit the demands of the industry